Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Total Soil Volume | Double | The total soil volume output. |
+| Total Volume | Double | The total geometric volume of the selected domain. |

-| Total Soil Mass | Double | The total soil mass output. |
+| Water Mass | Double | The total mass of water in the selected domain.
+Applicable to Groundwater basis. |

 | Chemical Volume | Double | The output chemical volume. |